phemmyadot/phemmyadot/README.md

 Fuelled by this newfound interest, I decided to pursue a Bachelor's Degree in Information Technology at the Accra Institute of Technology.
 During my academic years, I delved into a myriad of programming languages and honed my skills in web development, laying a solid foundation for my career ahead.

-As a Web Developer Intern at Accra Institute of Technology, I gained practical experience and collaborated with UX designers and product managers to implement user feedback systems, enhancing website functionality, and fostering a user-centric approach.

-In 2019, I embarked on a transformative journey by joining Eminent Technology as a Software Developer.
+In 2016, I embarked on a transformative journey as a Software Developer.
 This marked a pivotal moment as I dived into a diverse tech stack, including React.js, Angular, Vue.js, Node.js, Flutter, React Native, and many more.
 Contributing to the creation of a multiple softwares solutions for clients, and I witnessed firsthand the profound impact technology has on business success.

-Throughout my career, I championed a testing-driven approach, implementing frameworks like Jest and Jasmine, resulting in significant bug reductions and enhanced software stability.

 As I look ahead, I am committed to fostering innovation, embracing emerging technologies, and making a positive impact with my expertise.
 My journey in software development has been nothing short of transformative, and I am excited to continue exploring the limitless possibilities that lie ahead.